superctr/ctrmml/mml_ref.md

 	cannot exceed note length, in that case it will be note length - 1.
 -	`l<duration>` - Set default duration, used if not specified by notes, rests, `R` or `~` commands.
+-	`s<ticks>` - Set shuffle.
+The specified number of ticks will be added to the the next note, rest or tie, then subtracted from the next, and so on.
+	Make sure to use this command with notes of the same duration, using ties to extend them if necessary.
 -	`C<ticks>` - Set the length of a measure (or a whole note) in ticks.
 The default is 96.
 Notice that other values are currently not compatible with the tempo BPM calculation.